Github73840134/DeskScout/README.md

 # NOTICE
 # DeskScout now features an updater, you must be on 0.6.0 or later to receive OTA updates.
+# There is some weird fuckery with build numbers, I will fix it soon

 # Requirements
-Python 3.10 or later
+Python 3.12.2 or later
-Microsoft Windows App Runtime 1.7 or later
+Microsoft Windows App Runtime 1.7 (I have not tested 1.8)

 # What works
 - Urgent low glucose alerts